 As his career approaches its end, though, he is looking forward to other hobbies, such as woodworking.
 Jim joked, “The good thing about wood is if what you're building doesn’t work, you can always just throw it in the fireplace.”

 He also looks forward to traveling with his wife, who retired a few years ago.
 “We want to see Hawaii and the Panama Canal,” he said.
 Sharing a mutual love of history with his wife, he said they look forward to visiting all the areas of the US.

 Jim and his wife Barb on Mendel Glacier near Juneau, Alaska.

 Regardless of his future plans, the past 80 years combined that Jim and his father worked for DTE Energy will continue to leave a mark on its employees.
 “A good day for me is working with people and helping to solve their problems.
 I’ve always wanted to simply make work easier for everybody.”

 From a general laborer, through finance and now as a project manager, one purpose has been in the forefront of his mind for 43 years.

 “It’s my responsibility to do my job right, and the purpose of our jobs is to get the power out to customers.”

-Read the details of how DTE Energy used Prometheus Routine Maintenance to gain new insights and better visibility to bring much-needed consistency across their vast organization.
+Read the details of how DTE Energy used AKWIRE (now part of Prometheus Planning & Scheduling) to gain new insights and better visibility to bring much-needed consistency across their vast organization.